betalyra/sorry-dave/README.md

 type User = z.infer<typeof User>;
 ```

 Next, register your schemas.
-Keys must be lowercase in the form of action-resource.
+Keys must be lowercase in the form of *action-resource*.

 ```ts
 const registry = register({